trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 Well, it’s limited by the billable hours you put in.
 Ideally it should be eight hours per day at the very maximum, preferably less (seeing as you’ll also have to do non-billable things).

-Your hourly rate is going to have certain limits as well (if that’s not the case, you wouldn’t probably be chilling on your yacht near your private island instead of reading this article).
+Your hourly rate is going to have certain limits as well (if that’s not the case, you wouldn be probably chilling on your yacht near your private island instead of reading this article).

 If you multiply two limited numbers, the result will have an upper limit as well.
 However, this upper limit is going to be typically way higher than what we’ve discussed so far.
 Given the volatility and amount of risk involved, this is only fair!